BurnOutTrader/fund-forge/README.md

 ## Contact

 You can contact me by creating a GitHub issue or reaching out via my project email: **BurnOutTrader@outlook.com**.
 Please note, this is not my main email, but I will try to keep an eye on it.
-If you have questions, creating an issue is preferable.

 ## Important Notes